 Today in Tribe History: April 23, 1952

-1952 – Bob Feller allows just one hit, but is nailed with the loss as the Cleveland Indians fall 1-0 to the St. Louis Browns.
+Bob Feller allows just one hit, but is nailed with the loss as the Cleveland Indians fall, 1-0, to the St. Louis Browns.

 The game was unique as a whole as both teams were limited to just one hit each in the contest.
 Feller allowed a leadoff triple to Bobby Young to start the game and he scored in the next at bat on an error by the third baseman.
-He retired 17 straight batters after the error until a pair of walks in the sixth inning, then retired the final seven he faced in his complete game effort.
+Feller retired 17 straight batters after the error until a pair of walks in the sixth inning, then retired the final seven he faced.

 Browns pitcher Bob Cain retired 14 straight to end the game after a leadoff single to Luke Easter in the fifth, Cleveland’s only base knock.
-He had faced the minimum through the first four innings, when a pair of walks were erased on double plays.
+Cain had faced the minimum through the first four innings, as a pair of walks issued were erased on double plays.

 Feller will throw a total of eleven official one-hitters of the complete nine-inning game variety, although this game will not be on his official tally, as he worked just eight innings against the victorious home team.